retypeapp/retype/README.md

 :::success COMING SOON

 Retype can also build amazing reference documentation based upon your projects source code.
-TypeScript and C# projects are supported (JavaScript next), with plans for many more languages supported in the future.
+TypeScript and C# projects are supported (JavaScript next), with plans for many more languages in the future.

 Point Retype at a TypeScript or C# project, and reference documentation will be generated based on your library's source code, code comments, and metadata.